jpzk/ethsync/README.md

 ### Replay performance

-For replaying blocks and transaction receipts from one Geth 1.8.11-stable-dea1ce05 node (fast sync) on a Digital Ocean instance 16GB Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz it took on average 160ms per block.
+For sequentially replaying blocks and transaction receipts from one Geth 1.8.11-stable-dea1ce05 node (fast sync) on a Digital Ocean instance 16GB Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz it took on average 160ms per block.
 Based on this estimation the whole blockchain until 6325523 would take 263 hours or 11 days.
 This estimation was done by replaying 5349046 - 5350129 (1083 blocks).

 ### Storage